MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-dataverse-website.md

 ## Create a Dataverse table

-In this section you will use the Data workspace to create a Dataverse table.
+In this section, you'll use the Data workspace to create a Dataverse table.
 A table is used to store information about specific objects.
 A scholarship, an application, or company are some examples of tables.
 A table is made up of a series of columns.
 A column is a specific piece of information about the object, like name, description, application date, or a choice of options, like color.

 Use the steps below to create a table and columns using the Data workspace.